Webhook notifications

 - Deleting an asset.
 Deleting a folder that contains assets will also trigger a delete notification for all individual assets in that folder.
 Note that deleting empty folders does not send a notification.

-value, and triggers a move notification.
+public_idvalue, and thus triggers a rename notification.

 - Adding, removing or updating the contextual metadata for an asset.